Start9Labs/start-os/CONTRIBUTING.md

 This project aims to have a clean git history, where code changes are only made in non-merge commits.
 This simplifies auditability because merge commits can be assumed to not contain arbitrary code changes.

 ## Join The Discussion
 Current or aspiring contributors?
-Join our community developer Matrix channel: `#community-dev:matrix.start9labs.com`.
+Join our community developer [Matrix channel](https://matrix.to/#/#community-dev:matrix.start9labs.com).

 Just interested in or using the project?
-Join our community [Telegram](https://t.me/start9_labs) or Matrix channel: `#community:matrix.start9labs.com`.
+Join our community [Telegram](https://t.me/start9_labs) or [Matrix](https://matrix.to/#/#community:matrix.start9labs.com).

 ## Join The Project Team
 Interested in becoming a part of the Start9 Labs team?
 Send an email to <jobs@start9labs.com>